ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 Do ChatGPT Apps work outside of ChatGPT?

 Yes.
-ChatGPT Apps are built on the MCP App standard (maintained under the Linux Foundation), which is supported by ChatGPT, Claude, Goose, and VS Code Insiders.
+ChatGPT Apps are built on the MCP App standard (ext-apps specification, stable January 2026), which is supported by ChatGPT, Claude, VS Code, and Goose.
 Custom GPTs only work in ChatGPT.
 An app built with a portable framework like sunpeak runs on every host that supports the MCP App standard.

 Do I need to know how to code to build a ChatGPT App?

 Yes.
 ChatGPT Apps are web applications built on the MCP server protocol.
 You need web development skills (HTML/CSS/JavaScript) to build them.
-Custom GPTs require no code — just a ChatGPT account and a description of what you want.
-If you want to build a ChatGPT App, sunpeak is an open-source framework that gives you a local simulator, CLI scaffolding, and pre-built components so you can start quickly.
+Custom GPTs require no code, just a ChatGPT account and a description of what you want.
+If you want to build a ChatGPT App, sunpeak is an open-source framework that gives you a local inspector, CLI scaffolding, and pre-built components so you can start quickly.

 How do I build a ChatGPT App?

-Install sunpeak, the open-source ChatGPT App framework, and run "pnpm add -g sunpeak && sunpeak new".
-This scaffolds a project with an MCP server, React components, and a local simulator at localhost:3000.
-The simulator replicates the ChatGPT runtime so you can develop without a paid ChatGPT account.
+Run "npx sunpeak new" to scaffold a project with an MCP server, React components, and a local inspector at localhost:3000.
+The inspector replicates the ChatGPT runtime so you can develop without a paid ChatGPT account.
+Connect to the real ChatGPT by enabling Developer Mode and pointing it at your MCP server URL.